DessimozLab/FastOMA/README.md

          -profile standard
 ```

 Note that to have a comprehensive test, we set the default value of needed cpus as 10.
+If you face `.command.sh: line 2: papermill: command not found`, note that the orthology inference is finished and you have them in output folder and you may want to install `pip install -e .[report]` to have `papermill` generating the report and run the last step.

 ## Expected log for test data
 After few minutes, the run for test data finishes.